Minority-Serving Institution Funding Opportunities by Agency

 Minority Science and Engineering Improvement Program

 (Asian Americans are not to be included in 50% requirement.
-Therefore, UNLV is not eligible at this time)
+Therefore, UNLV is not eligible at this time) Last funded in 2011.

 Title V: Developing Hispanic-Serving Institutions Program